 Edwards was obliged to resign (DAB

 ; JQA, Memoirs

 , 6:296).
 The “present question,” of course, was the presidential succession.

 Cite web page as: Founding Families: Digital Editions of the Papers of the Winthrops and the Adamses, ed.C.
 James Taylor.
-Boston: Massachusetts Historical Society, 2014.
+Boston: Massachusetts Historical Society, 2018.